tnhkoc/observability-in-a-box-/readme.md

 A production-ready Terraform automation that deploys a **complete observability stack (Prometheus + Grafana)** on your **AWS EKS cluster** in minutes.

 > Created by **Tunahan Koç**
-> Cloud & DevOps Engineer | AWS Certified Cloud Practitioner
+> Platform Support Specialist | AWS Certified Cloud Practitioner

 ---